-Transformer oil is an oil that is stable at high temperatures and has excellent electrical insulating properties.
+Transformer oil is a liquid that is stable at high temperatures and has excellent electrical insulating properties.
 Typical motor oil that most people think of, is not the type of oil in a transformer.
 Transformer oil keeps the transformer cool.
 It also insulates the transformer and allows electrical components to be more compact than free air apparatus.

 To improve the cooling process, radiators or “fins” are installed on the side of a transformer.
 The oil circulates through the transformer by natural convection.
 Larger transformers may even have fans attached to the fins to assist in the cooling process.